Learning how to create a successful email marketing campaign is one of the best ways to connect with your customers and promote your business.

 This is a great opportunity to establish yourself as an authority in your niche and build trust.

-While it can be used to promote special offers, product launches, new posts, or events – you can also send industry updates or just articles that picked your interest.
+While it can be used to promote special offers, product launches, new posts, or events – you can also send industry updates or just articles that piqued your interest.

 Sure, all the emails you send to your customers are promotional.
 But while the others are “soft” promotions, this one is right-in-your-face.